 During a meeting, sometimes it’s easier to display your screen and share it live with other participants than trying to explain everything verbally.
 Showing key documents, presentations, or websites with desktop and screen sharing software allows you to communicate with others more clearly.

 With the rise of remote working and digital enterprises, there is an abundance of desktop sharing solutions on the market, free and paid.
-Our Editor’s choice for this article is TeamViewer, followed by Zoom, and GoToMeeting.
+Our Editor’s choice for this article is Zoho Meeting, followed by TeamViewer, Zoom, and GoToMeeting.
 Other top solutions include Skype and Slack.